charleshenryhugo/Notifier/README.md

 Notifier is a simple command line tool written in GO and can be used to send notifications through email and slack.

-(This project is ready to be updated from now on.
-Incoming Webhook)

 ## Overview

 Notifier is a command line tool that can send emails and/or slack notifications.
 More notification methods are to be added.
 Currently the supported methods are:

 - e-mails
-- slack message (users have to obtain a slack token before using Notifier)
+- slack message (slack token is not necessary if users choose the slack incoming webhook)

 ## Prerequisites

-Any environments on which GOLang supports are required.
-More specifically, if you use the binary file `notifier`, then the requirements are as follows:
+Any environments which GOLang supports are available.(Please refer to different Binary-distributions in `distros` directory.)

-- darwin (Windows may need a small change in the source code.)
-- amd64

 If you have GOLang on your system, there are no extra requirements. `go get` will handle everything.

-Notifier is tested only on macOS and linux.
+Notifier was tested only on macOS and linux.

 ## Installation

-You can install Notifier either by downloading the binary file `notifier` or by using `go get`.
+You can install Notifier either by downloading the binary-distribution (can be found in `distros`)  or by using `go get`.

 ### Download directly

-Download the binary file:
+Download the binary distribution file according to your OS:

 - notifier